ambray/ASM-Course/asm_slides/syscalls2_6.rst

 Lseek
 =====

-* Lets you move to an offset within a file
+* Lets you move to an offset within a file (moves the file pointer)
 * Returns the distance (in bytes) your current offset is from the file's beginning

 ----